-In addition to the quantitative data, the dynamics of not keeping either the male or female fetus was captured by collecting qualitative data from those women who aborted after three months after conception, irrespective of the fact that they have done so without using any sex-detection technology; rather, they believed that the fetus was not of their desired gender.
-For example, in one case, given kicking in the womb, the couple thought the sex was male and they did not want to have another boy as they already had boys.
+In addition to the quantitative data, the dynamics of gender-biased sex selection was attempted to capture by collecting qualitative data from those women who aborted after three months after conception, irrespective of the fact that they have done so without using any sex-detection technology; rather, they gussed that the fetus was not of their desired gender.
+For example, in one case, as fetus was kicking in the womb, the couple thought the sex was male and they did not want to have another boy as they already had boys.

 During qualitative exploration, these women confirmed that they did not use any sex-detection technology to detect the sex of the fetus; rather they presumed the sex of the fetus based on traditional strategies of imagination and assumptions.
-In one case, a woman suspecting the fetus was female (which it was), and not wanting any more daughters than she already had, ended her pregnancy.
-Wanting a boy child after the consecutive births of daughters, a female participation from Bhanga in Faridpur explained her decision to terminate a pregnancy though she did not know the sex at that time:
+In one case, a woman suspecting the fetus was female (which it was), and not wanting any more daughters that she already had, ended her pregnancy.
+Wanting a boy child after the consecutive births of daughters, a female participation from Bhanga Upazila in Faridpur District explained her decision to terminate a pregnancy though she did not know the sex at that time:

 "I had two boys earlier.
 Everyone was really happy at the time of their births.
 But when I conceived with the third one, because of the similar internal movement, I guessed it will be a boy again.
 At that time, all family members were eager to have a girl in the family.
 And we also didn't want to increase the number of family members with a boy child.
-That is why I aborted." -Female participant, Manikganj, Dhaka
+That is why I aborted." -Female participant, Harirampur Upazila, Manikganj District